 You must not conceal any information from ESSA’s external auditors.
 It is a breach of this Code and the law for you to attempt to influence, such as through bribery or otherwise, the conduct of the external audit or the determination or judgment of ESSA’s auditors.

-The Chief Executive Officer and each senior financial officer will promptly bring to the attention of the Audit Committee any information he or she may have concerning: (a) significant deficiencies in the design or operation of internal controls over financial reporting that could adversely affect ESSA’s ability to record, process, summarize and report financial data; or
+The Chief Executive Officer and each senior financial officer will promptly bring to the attention of the CGNC any information he or she may have concerning: (a) significant deficiencies in the design or operation of internal control over financial reporting that could adversely affect ESSA’s ability to record, process, summarize and report financial data; or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in ESSA’s financial reporting, disclosures or internal control over financial reporting.

 E. Responsibility for Code of Ethics Compliance

 Overall responsibility for monitoring compliance with this Code will rest with the Board.
-Certain aspects of that responsibility may be delegated by the Board to the Audit Committee or the Compliance Officer.
+Certain aspects of that responsibility may be delegated by the Board to the CGNC or the Compliance Officer.

 ESSA encourages each of you to report any situation or conduct that you believe is contrary to this Code or constitutes a violation of any law or breach of another ESSA policy.